jimmy706/junedang-blog-pages/jekyll/objectassign-in-typescript-an-introduction-to-converting-classes-180k.md

 ---
-title: "`Object.assign` in TypeScript An Introduction to Converting Classes"
+title: "Object&#46;assign in TypeScript An Introduction to Converting Classes"
 date: 2022-09-09
-description: Object.assign in TypeScript: An Introduced to Converting Classes
+description: An Introduced to Converting Classes in typescript
 ---

 ## Situation